gvwilson/thirdbit/src/fiction/santas/index.md

 "I'm sure it will,"
 Finner said.

-Shady Ann was asleep,
+Shady Ann was asleep.
-and judging from the stale smell of the blankets piled on top of her, Finner guessed it had been a while since she had left her room.
+Judging from the stale smell of the blankets piled on top of her, Finner guessed it had been a while since she had left her room.
 He moved a bag of knitting off the stool beside her bed and sat down.
 "Would you like me to—" Robo-Finner started.